marksherriff/uvacs-advising/bacs/integration_electives.md

 * MDST 3500, Comparative Histories of the Internet
 * MDST 3559-011 from Spring 2020, Designing Play (will be on the 2020-2021 list)
 * MDST 3665, Digital Media Accessibility
+* MDST 3760,  Reading Black Digital Culture
-* MESA 2559: Playing Games: A Gateway to the Mid East & S Asia
+* MESA 2559, Playing Games: A Gateway to the Mid East & S Asia
-* MUSI 2559/3559 in Summer 2022: Sonification for Musicians, Designers and Scientists
+* MUSI 2559/3559 in Summer 2022, Sonification for Musicians, Designers and Scientists
 * MUSI 3374, Composing Mixtapes
 * MUSI 4620, Audio Visual Environments
 * PHYS 5630, Computational Physics I
-* PHIL 2500 sections on the topic Minds and Machines
+* PHIL 2500, sections on the topic Minds and Machines
 * PHIL 3400, Introduction to Non-Classical Logic
 * PHIL 3620, Science Fiction & Philosophy
 * PSYC 2100, Introduction to Learning (AKA Learning and Behavior?), Fall 2018